 IP Captioned Telephone Service combines elements of captioned telephone service and IP Relay.
 IP captioned telephone service can be provided in a variety of ways, but uses the Internet – rather than the telephone network – to provide the link and captions between the caller with a hearing disability and the CA. It allows the user to simultaneously both listen to, and read the text of, what the other party in a telephone conversation is saying.
 IP captioned telephone service can be used with an existing voice telephone and a computer or other Web-enabled device without requiring any specialized equipment.
-For more information regarding IP captioned telephone service, visit https://consumercomplaints.fcc.gov/hc/en-us/articles/203515890-IP-Relay-Service.
+For more information visit the IP CTS consumer guide.

 Internet Protocol Relay Service is a text-based form of TRS that uses the Internet, rather than traditional telephone lines, for the leg of the call between the person with a hearing or speech disability and the CA. Otherwise, the call is generally handled just like a TTY-based TRS call.
 The user may use a computer or other web-enabled device to communicate with the CA. IP Relay is not required by the FCC, but is offered by several TRS providers.
-For more information regarding IP Relay visit https://consumercomplaints.fcc.gov/hc/en-us/articles/203515890-IP-Relay-Service.
+For more information visit the IP Relay Service consumer guide.

 711 Access to TRS

 Just as you can call 411 for information, you can dial 711 to connect to certain forms of TRS anywhere in the United States.
 Dialing 711 makes it easier for travelers to use TRS because they do not have to remember TRS numbers in every state.
-Because of technological limitations, however, 711 access is not available for the Internet-based forms of TRS (VRS and IP Relay).
+711 access is not available for CTS, IP CTS, VRS, or IP Relay.

 Mandatory minimum standards for TRS

-TRS providers must offer service that meets certain mandatory minimum standards set by the Federal Communications Commission (FCC).
+TRS providers must offer service that meets certain mandatory minimum standards set by the FCC.
 These include:

 - Most forms of TRS must be available 24 hours a day, seven days a week;